 Psychiatric illnesses can affect overall health.
 Our model of care looks after the whole person.
 Because the effects of these illnesses are rarely limited to the individual who receives the diagnosis, we strive to care for both patients and their families.

 Our clinicians work in partnership with community providers so that whenever possible, you can receive your care closer to home.
 After an initial consult and treatment recommendation, our goal is to return you to your primary care doctor or other experts in your community who can monitor and manage your treatment.

 Patients can choose, if able, to participate in clinical research.
 In doing so, they benefit from the very latest health science, have access to treatments not otherwise routinely available, and contribute to our understanding of brain illnesses.

-Your clinical team is supported by other professionals from the U-M Health System and from nearly every school and college within the University.
-The result: a unified approach to diagnosing, understanding, treating, and eventually preventing the illnesses we treat.
+Your clinical team is supported by other professionals from the U-M Health System and from nearly every school and college within U-M. The result is a unified approach to diagnosing, understanding, treating, and eventually preventing the illnesses we treat.